simple-crypto/simple-website/organization.md

 non-exclusive, no charge, royalty-free and irrevocablelicense to contributors.

 * <strong><em>Dual licensing approach</em></strong>.
-Unless exception, the codes developed by the association will be made available under open source (GPL-like) licenses.
+Unless exception, the codes developed by the association will be made available under an open source GPL-like license.
 In order to allow sponsors to integrate these codes in products without the GPL constraints, we propose a dual licensing model providing the benefits of a non-copyleft license to our gold sponsors.